futureimperfect/everythingisgray/source/_posts/2013-05-30-on-migrating-from-wordpress-to-octopress.markdown

 ## Importing your WordPress data into your Octopress Site

 There are a number of tools available for importing your WordPress posts into Octopress as Markdown files, but the one I ended up using was [exitwp][5].
-You can follow these steps to import your WordPress site with exitwp:
+You can follow these steps to import your WordPress site with exitwp.

 ``` bash
 brew install python